 But there are some strategies that can make it easier to stick with an exercise habit.

-Here are 3 simple ways to make exercise a habit.
+Now, here are 3 simple ways to get motivated to work out and make exercise a habit.

 1. Develop a ritual to make starting easier.

 Habits are behaviors that you repeat over and over again, which means they are also behaviors that you start over and over again.
 In other words, if you don’t consistently get started, then you won’t have a habit.
 In many ways, building new habits is simply an exercise in getting started time after time.

 This means that if you can find a way to make getting started easier, then you can find a way to make building a habit easier.
 This is why rituals and routines are so important.
 If you can develop a ritual that makes starting your workout mindless and automatic, then it will be much easier to follow through.
 2